n26/psd2-tpp-docs/README.md

 <details>
   <summary>What type of accounts are accessible through the API?</summary>

-> N26 customers have a main account and, depending on their membership, up to 10 additional sub-accounts which are called [Spaces](https://n26.com/en-eu/spaces).
-Furthermore, N26 customers can enable a unique IBAN number for each sub-account, which is different to the IBAN number of the main account.
+>Through the API, various account types can be accessed:
+>- **Main account** (with IBAN)
+>- **Sub-accounts** [(Spaces)](https://n26.com/en-eu/spaces), which may be created with or without their own IBAN, depending on the customer’s choice.
+Spaces can be individual or shared.
+>- **Joint account** (with IBAN)
+>- **Instant savings account** (with IBAN)
+>
+>Examples of how these accounts are represented in the API can be found in the response of the `/accounts` endpoint in our API documentation.
+>
-> Please note that the main account and sub-accounts each have their own individual balances.
-More specifically, the main account balance does not include the balance(s) of the sub-account(s).
-> There is currently, unfortunately, no way to retrieve a customer’s single total account balance through our API.
-To achieve this, we recommend retrieving the balance of the main account and each sub-account individually, and then aggregating them.
-The balance of Space(s) will be returned even in cases where N26 customers have chosen to “lock“ a Space or “hide“ the Space’s balance in the N26 app.
+> Each account has its own individual balance.
+The balance of the main account does not include the balance(s) of any sub-accounts.
+To calculate a customer’s total balance, you should retrieve the balances of the main account and each sub-account separately and aggregate them.
+Balances will be returned, even if the customer has chosen to “lock” one of the accounts or “hide” its balance in the N26 app.
+>
+> The API returns both **open and closed accounts**, as different TPPs may require one or the other.
+If you only wish to retrieve open accounts, please use the `status` variable to filter the response.

 </details>